 Healthcare: Healthcare KPIs gather hospital and patient analytics to improve the facility management, the patient satisfaction levels as well as the staffing needs.
 It helps healthcare professional run their hospital better.
 Below you can find our top 15 KPI examples for the healthcare industry.

 Logistics: Logistics KPIs inform you on transportation processes, warehouse operations, supply chain management and other aspects involved in the optimization of all the logistics operations.
-Below you can find our top 9 KPI templates for the logistics industry:
+Below you can find our top 14 KPI templates for the logistics industry:

 Manufacturing: Manufacturing KPIs are a good asset when a business wants to optimise its production quality and manage the incurred costs efficiently.
 Below you can find our top 16 KPI templates for the manufacturing industry:

 Retail: In such a fast-moving industry, retail KPIs are crucial to any business who wants to identify and understand customer trends, enhance its stock management, lower the returns and ultimately increase sales profits.
 Below you can find our top 16 KPI templates for the retail industry:

 Digital Media: Digital Media KPIs help online publishers assess their presence and the content they share.
 They are a big advantage to spot trends as they arise and answer their readers‘ expectations in a more customised way.
 Below you can find our top 9 KPI templates for the digital media industry: